rmind/ringbuf/README.md

 * `ssize_t ringbuf_acquire(ringbuf_t *rbuf, size_t len)`
   * Request a space of a given length in the ring buffer.
 Returns the offset at which the space is available or -1 on failure.
+Once the data is ready (typically, when writing to the ring buffer is complete), the `ringbuf_produce` function must be called to indicate that.

+* `void ringbuf_produce(ringbuf_t *rbuf)`
+  * Indicate the acquired range in the buffer is produced and is ready to be consumed.

 * `size_t ringbuf_consume(ringbuf_t *rbuf, size_t *offset)`
   * Get a contiguous range which is ready to be consumed.

-* `void ringbuf_produce(ringbuf_t *rbuf)`
-  * Indicate the acquired range in the buffer is produced and is ready to be consumed.
+Returns zero if there is no data available for consumption.
+Once the data is consumed (typically, when reading from the ring buffer is complete), the `ringbuf_release` function must be called to indicate that.

 * `void ringbuf_release(ringbuf_t *rbuf, size_t nbytes)`
-  * Indicate that the consumed range can now be released.
+  * Indicate that the consumed range can now be released and may now be reused by the producers.

 ## Example